Down the TBR Hole #168

 • Decide: keep it or should it go?

-My shelf is down to 1129 books.
-I finished and started several books over the past couple of weeks.
+My shelf is down a few books to 1115.
+I finished a few books over the weekend.

 This week’s books: